CreitinGameplays/smart-gemini-discord-bot/README.md

 ```
 gcloud auth application-default login
 ```
-Then copy the link in terminal -> Choose your Google Cloud account -> Allow everything -> Copy the code it will display -> Go back to the terminal and paste the code -> then run:
+- Then copy the link in terminal -> Choose your Google Cloud account -> Allow everything -> Copy the code it will display -> Go back to the terminal and paste the code -> then run:
 ```
 gcloud config set project YOUR_GOOGLE_CLOUD_PROJECT_ID
 ```
+- Done!

 ## Installation